DevOpsPlayground/Basic-Cloud-Security-AWS/README.md

 ## Getting through the doors
 Once you open your terminal, you can see the workdir directory with the `target-instance.txt` file where you can see a user and ip address of the server you need to log into.
 We will let you "guess" the password.
-Assuming that you logged in succesfully we are going to stop and look at what we could do better on the account to prevent access to the server.
+Assuming that you logged in successfully, we are going to stop and look at what we could do better on the account to prevent access to the server.
-### Security group
+### Security Group
-We are going to start with Security groups which are attached to the instance.
+We are starting with Security groups which are attached to the instance.
 Allowing all traffic from any source is a dangerous practice and you should limit entries to the trusted sources and the ports actually used by the application/service.

 <p align="center">
   <img src="./images/sg.png" />
 </p>

-Security groups are stateful therfore allowing incoming traffic allows the response.
+Security groups are stateful, therefore allowing incoming traffic allows the response.

 See more in the documentation: https://docs.aws.amazon.com/vpc/latest/userguide/security-groups.html

 ### NACL
-Network Access Control Lists allow you to manage traffic withing your VPC (applied to subnets), they are evaluated before Security groups and are stateless (You need to allow response traffic separately).
+Network Access Control Lists allow you to manage traffic within your VPC (applied to subnets), they are evaluated before Security groups and are stateless (You need to allow response traffic separately).

 See more in the documentation: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html

 ### Systems Manager
-Lastly - it is worth to ask ourselves the question if allowing to access the instance via ssh is absolutely necessary.
-AWS allows you to use session manager for a console access to the server and use IAM to control the accesss to the instances.
+Lastly - it is worth asking ourselves the question if allowing to access the instance via ssh is absolutely necessary.
+AWS allows you to use a session manager for console access to the server and use IAM to control the access to the instances.

 See more in the documentation https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html

-## IAM privilige escalation
+## IAM privilege escalation
-### Discover availible credentials
+### Discover available credentials
-Once we logged in onto the ec2 instance we can discover if any IAM, API credenials are availible.
-Lets execute:
+Once we are logged in to the ec2 instance we can discover if any IAM and API credentials are available.
+Let's execute:
 ```
 aws sts get-caller-identity
 ```
-Your output should look like below:
+Your output should look like the following:
 <p align="center">
   <img src="./images/get-caller-identity.png" />
 </p>
 We can see that the instance assumed role dpg-funny-panda-workstation.
-Lets see what permissions are attached to this role.
+Let's see what permissions are attached to this role.
 We can do this by executing:

 ```bash
 aws iam list-attached-role-policies --role-name dpg-funny-panda-workstation
 ```
-Your output should look like below:
+Your output should look like this:

 <p align="center">
   <img src="./images/list-policies.png" />
 </p>

-We can see one IAM policy attached to the role, lets investigate what permissions are defined in the policy.
+We can see one IAM policy attached to the role, let's investigate what permissions are defined in the policy.
-Firs we need to look into the the policy:
+First, we need to look into the policy:
 ```
 aws iam get-policy --policy-arn arn:aws:iam::204521158369:policy/dpg-funny-panda-workstation
 ```